SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Unguided.md

 - a visitor that adds a return to the expression given.
 For SequenceNode it will put the return node on the last statement of the sequence node.

-### Microdown and Visitors

-Microdown is a markup language compatible with a subset of markdown.
-It is used by the Pharo community to produce slides, booklets, and documentation.
-Microdown heavily uses Visitors
-The repository is at https://github.com/pillar-markup/microdown.

-A nice little project is to use Microdown to define a blog and its posts.
-A potential roadmap is the following:

-- Given a file repository we should generate a little table of contents.
-For this, we can reuse the HTML generation of Microdown.
-To do so we can do it either by generating a microdown document using the microdown builder and passing it to the HTML visitor.
-Or by creating the tree of objects for the table of contents and applying the HTML generation on it.
-- You can also render all the post to generate HTML files.
-- Finally having a visitor that extract the title of a post and a couple of line of the first paragraph so that the user can see a summary before clicking to get access to the full post can be nice.